 The available pivotal randomised controlled trials (RCTs) on antipsychotic drugs to treat schizophrenia use highly selected patients and may not reflect the variation and heterogeneity of patients, the disease and healthcare in the real world.
-Consequently, this may indicate an efficacy-effectiveness gap (for a definition, see here).
+Consequently, this may indicate an efficacy-effectiveness gap (for a definition, see Clarify the Issues).

-Identifying the drivers of effectiveness (for a definition, see here) is important to minimise this gap in evidence and help decision makers understand the effectiveness of these medicines in a real-world population.
+Identifying the drivers of effectiveness (for a definition, see Drivers of Effectiveness) is important to minimise this gap in evidence and help decision makers understand the effectiveness of these medicines in a real-world population.

 In practice, an efficacy-effectiveness gap is likely to occur if a key characteristic (such as a patient-, disease- or setting-related characteristic) is distributed differently in the RCT compared with real life, and if this key characteristic is an effect modifier of the drug.